Rule of man: As independent and oppositional notions

-Countries such as China have developed and transitioned from 'rule of man' to 'rule by law', and finally to 'rule of law' from 1970s onwards.
-During the cultural revolution in China Mao Zedong was quoted as saying "Depend on the rule of man, not the rule of law"; however by the 1970s Mao started advocating a law based society in theory.
+Countries such as China have developed and transitioned from 'rule of man' to 'rule by law', and finally to 'rule of law' from the 1970s onwards.
+During the cultural revolution in China Mao Zedong was quoted as saying "Depend on the rule of man, not the rule of law"; however by the 1970s Mao started advocating a law-based society in theory.
 However similar concepts had their own origins in China as early as 536 BC, when Zi Chan attempted to make law less arbitrary and more permanent by getting it inscribed and put on public display.
 Renzhi, translated by western scholars as 'rule of man', could be better explained as 'rule of people'.

 Absence of rule of law implies the absence of a legislature, judiciary, and a legal administrative and enforcement system.
-On the other hand rule of man is associated with the lack of a legal system, that is, lawlessness.
+On the other hand, rule of man is associated with the lack of a legal system, that is, lawlessness.